 Flevy Management Insights Case Study

-Event Management Process Redesign for Live Events Firm in Competitive Landscape
+Case Study: Event Management Process Redesign for Live Events Firm in Competitive Landscape

 Joseph Robinson | Design Measure Analyze Improve Control

 Fortune 500 companies typically bring on global consulting firms, like McKinsey, BCG, Bain, Deloitte, and Accenture, or boutique consulting firms specializing in Design Measure Analyze Improve Control to thoroughly analyze their unique business challenges and competitive situations.
-These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, best practices, and other tools developed from past client work.
+These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, templates, and other tools developed from past client work.
 We followed this management consulting approach for this case study.

 TLDR A firm specializing in live events faced challenges with their DMAIC processes, resulting in stagnating profit margins and client satisfaction despite a strong market presence.
 The initiative led to significant improvements in event setup times and client satisfaction, while highlighting the need for a greater focus on cost-saving measures to optimize profit margins.